Group of cyclists turning a corner on a street with signs for Montuïri and Santuari de Cura.

 After the hairpin the road offers a brief rest section and kicks up again with easier gradients from here to the summit.
 From kilometre 3 onwards you’ll get panoramic views all the way to the top of the climb.

-Puig de Randa
+Puig De Randa

 Puig de Randa is not only the highest elevation point in Mallorca outside of the Tramuntana mountains but it's also the highest for miles around it.
 It naturally offers jaw-dropping panoramic views of the distant mountains and sea.